 In the Lower Sixth Internal End of Year Examinations are held in June in all subjects being studied at A level.
-(Any student sitting an AS Level examination will not also be expected to take an internal examination in that subject).
 A poor performance in any subject at the end of the Lower Sixth will lead to a review of whether it is appropriate for the student to continue to study that subject.

-The results of the examinations will be used as part of the evidence available to teachers when predicting likely A Level grades for UCAS forms.
+The results of the examinations will be used as part of the evidence available to teachers when predicting likely A Level grades for university applications.
 As we expect students to seek universities/courses which have realistic entry requirements in the light of predicted grades the L6 End of Year examinations should be seen as important by all students.